PARA SITE : SIGNALS…瞬息:

 「瞬息⋯⋯展與接」展覽現場,香港Para Site藝術空間,2023年。攝影:何兆南。

 ‘signals…瞬息’ focuses on kinetic art and puts emphasis on related notions such as communication, action, and intervention.
 ‘Folds and Splits’ is the second iteration of the eponymous exhibtion, which I had the pleasure of seeing.
-It delved into transitional, intermediate and ambivalent temporalities.
-Refusing a linear conception of space and time, the show instead explored passageways and crossroads.
-Indeed, movable wooden boards were designed by Joel Austin to echo the exhibition’s ever-changing nature, at the heart of its curatorial concept.
-The rearrangement of which could create closed-off, opened, or tunnelling areas.
+It delved into ambivalent temporalities, emphasising notions of the intermediate and the ambivalent.
+Refusing a linear conception of space and time, the show used movable wooden boards designed by Joel Austin whose rearrangement could create closed-off, opened, or tunnelling areas.
 Upholding these were large blocks inspired by Hong Kong’s iconic bricks found in public housing estates.
-Using little material to produce, the design also addressed the rising need to maintain for sustainability in exhibition-making.
+Using little material to produce, the design also addressed the rising need to strive for sustainability in exhibition-making.
 This was touched upon during a talk on eco-friendly processes in the art world.

 Installation view of ‘signals…folds and splits’, Para Site, Hong Kong, 2023.
 Photo: South Ho.